ZaneDubya/MetroidMMC3/README.md

 Metroid for MMC3
 ===========

-This is the source code of METROID, as disassembled by SnoBro and commented by Dirty McDingus.
+This is the source code of METROID, as disassembled by Kent Hansen and organized and commented by Nick Mikstas.
 The source code has been changed to use the MMC3 (the original METROID game used the MMC1), but no other functionality has been removed or added.
 You can reassemble this using the Ophis Assembler: https://hkn.eecs.berkeley.edu/~mcmartin/ophis/

 The disassembly is separated by bank, so I set up a rudimentary make system that